 - Volunteer Orientation and Worshop with BPC Program Director, Yuliya Bellinger

-- Walking Tour of Brookdale Park's Most Notable Trees with Arborist, Stephen Schuckman
+- Walking Tour of Notable Trees with Municipal Arborist and New Jersey Certified Tree Expert, Stephen Schuckman

 - Dog Play Behavior Seminar with Trainer and Behaviorist, Fernando Camacho